The Swiss authorities online

 In addition to the administrative fees paid to the Confederation, you also have to pay a fee to your local canton (this varies according to canton).
 If you make use of an intermediary organisation, you will also have to pay them for their services.

-As prospective parents you have to pay to travel to the child’s country of origin (flight, entry visa, accommodation) and should expect to spend between three and ten weeks there before being able to return with the child (the length of time depends on the case and the country).
-The adoptive parents also have to pay for the child’s flight to Switzerland and for a Swiss visa (if the adoption is not approved abroad) and any medical tests.
+As prospective parents you have to pay to travel to the child’s country of origin (flight, entry visa, accommodation) and should expect to spend between three and thirty weeks there before being able to return with the child (the length of time depends on the case and the country).
+The prospective parents also have to pay for the child’s flight to Switzerland and for a Swiss visa (if the adoption is not approved abroad) and any medical tests.